Splafty/Personal_Website/README.md

 ## 🛠️ Tech Stack

-- **HTML** – The structure of the web pages, defining layout and content.
+- **HTML** – The structure of the web pages, defining layout and content
-- **CSS** – Styling the interface: colors, fonts, spacing, and layout adjustments.
+- **CSS** – Styling the interface: colors, fonts, spacing, and layout adjustments
-- **JavaScript** – Used for interactive elements on the frontend, like toggling tabs and dynamic content updates.
+- **JavaScript** – Used for interactive elements on the frontend, like toggling tabs and dynamic content updates
-- **RWD (Responsive Web Design)** – Ensures the website looks and works well on all screen sizes (desktop, tablet, mobile).
+- **RWD (Responsive Web Design)** – Ensures the website looks and works well on all screen sizes (desktop, tablet, mobile)
+- **GitHub Pages** – Hosts the final version of the website publicly

 ---